Magical Girl Friendship Squad: LGBTQ representation

 When the series appeared on September 26, named Magical Girl Friendship Squad, with some new cast members and longer episodes, there were LGBTQ characters, like in the pilot series.
 Daisy is unambiguously queer as she has slept with "every barista" at the local coffee shop.
 In the second and third episodes of the main show, "The Cool S" and "realcontent.crap", a sticker with the transgender pride flag is shown on Daisy's laptop.
 She is later shown to have an ex-girlfriend in the fourth episode, "Anti-Fungal Spit Skanks," a classic-style anime character, named Yolanda, who works at an urgent care center in the city.
 In the episode "The Real World", Pansy, who calls herself Daisy's "monogamous live-in girlfriend", is introduced, but she only exists in the dimension created by Nut's sister, Gloriana.
-On November 1, 2020, Hallie Cantor, a writer for the show, responded to a question on whether Daisy is trans, stated that they hadn't yet "identified her as trans or cis," implying that she could either be a cisgender lesbian or trans lesbian.
-Later, Krystal Downs, director for Magical Girl Friendship Squad, said that Daisy is lesbian in a tweet.
-However, Anna Akana, who voiced Daisy, said that Daisy is a cisgender bisexual woman like herself, and added that those who called Daisy trans were incorrect.
+On November 1, 2020, Hallie Cantor, a writer for the show, responded to a question on whether Daisy is trans, stated that they hadn't yet "identified her as trans or cis."
+Later, K Downs, director for Magical Girl Friendship Squad, jokingly stated that Daisy is lesbian.
+Anna Akana, who voiced Daisy, said that Daisy is a cisgender bisexual woman like herself, and added that she was frustrated by those who called Daisy trans, saying they were engaging in bisexual erasure.

-In 2021, the series was also nominated for "Outstanding Animated Series" category at Autostraddle’s 4th Annual Gay Emmys.
+In 2021, the series was also nominated for "Outstanding Animated Series" category at Autostraddle's 4th Annual Gay Emmys.

 Release

 On July 24, 2020, members of the show's cast and crew talked about the show in a panel for Comic Con.
 A number of sneak peeks of the show were also shown at the time.
 Two months later, on September 16, an exclusive sneak peek of the series was uploaded to the YouTube channel of Syfy.

-The series premiered on September 26, 2020, alongside the network's other animated series debut Wild Life.
+The series premiered on September 26, 2020, alongside the network's other animated series debut, Wild Life.
 GLAAD, before the series released, stated that the cast included "out actors Anna Akana and Matteo Lane," with comedian Patti Harrison as a guest star.